sharpcdf/jitter/README.md

   -h, --help
   -v, --version
   --no-make                  If makefiles are found in the downloaded package, Jitter ignores them.
 By default, Jitter runs all found makefiles.
+  --exactmatch               When searching for a repository, only repositories with the query AS THEIR NAME will be shown.
+Jitter shows any repository returned by the query.
+  -g                         Clones the repo, and looks for makefiles or supported file types to build, then adds built executables to the bin
 ```

 ### Example Usage